 marbet Marion & Bettina Würth GmbH & Co.
 KG

-No automated decision making or profiling takes place.
+No automated decision-making or profiling is used.